Lodging CCS data in the UKCCSRC Data and Information Archive

 Deposit your data by other methods

 For large deposits, data can also be submitted to the archive by various other methods.
 In this case you should still enter your details and a description of the data using the UKCCSRC Data Deposit Application, and upload a text file specifying how the data will be transferred.
 A Data Deposit Form is available if this is not possible.
+Please zip files before submitting to ensure they are as small as possible.

 - Other file transfer application — send a link to email@example.com where we can download the data.